Martinsville, Virginia: 21st century

 In 2008, then Illinois Democratic Senator and 44th President of the United States Barack Obama held a campaign stop in Martinsville.

+On January 2, 2013, Kim Adkins was re-elected as mayor.

 In August 2021, Virginia Governor Ralph Northam pardoned all 7 African-American men of the Martinsville Seven.

+On January 3, 2023, L.C.
+Jones was elected as new mayor.

 Relationship with Henry County

 Martinsville's relationship with Henry County is somewhat complex.
 Martinsville was fully included in Henry County's jurisdiction until it was declared a city by court order in 1928.
 As with all cities in Virginia, Martinsville's incorporation as a city made it independent from Henry County's jurisdiction.
 Although Martinsville technically remains the county seat of Henry County, nearby Collinsville serves as the de facto county seat, as it is where the county's primary administrative and judicial offices are located.
 However, the future of this jurisdictional arrangement became unclear when Martinsville's city council unanimously voted in favor of beginning the process of reverting from a city to a town (which would reincorporate it into the county's jurisdiction) on December 10, 2019, citing economic and demographic concerns.
 The time frame for this reversion remains unclear, as the city's petition to revert must first be approved by a three-judge panel in the state courts, after which begins a complex process of negotiation with the county over the division of responsibilities.
+On January 11, 2023, the city council voted to end the reversion process.